Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/non-trivial-macros.md

 Now we can make the macro invoke our callback with the matched signature.

-For now I just want to swallow the tokens and do nothing.
+To begin with, I just want to swallow the tokens and do nothing.
 If the code compiles, we can be pretty sure we're invoking the callback correctly.

 ```rust
 // src/lib.rs